JulianRamirez/Cedar-Boilerplate/README.markdown

 ## TODO

-* Setup the domain testing target
 * Provide example of shared example groups
 * Improve test coverage of FlipsideViewController and MainViewController
 * Cedar + OCUnit support, maybe?
+* Script to clean out all the example files for when the bp is used for a fresh new project

 ## TODONE

 * Setup the UI testing target
+* Setup the domain testing target

 ## Contributions and feedback